Voltes V: Voltes Team

 Megumi is a 16 year old kunoichi and the 18th heir of the Kōga-ryū ninja.
 Born on May 17, Megumi received special training during her childhood.
 By the age of 13, she already possessed extraordinary skills and lightning reflexes.
 She also learned gentle arts from her mother.
 Through her mother's guidance, Megumi became a person with a calm yet alert disposition.
 Joining the Voltes V Team, she was the voice of reason among the male members, especially whenever Kenichi and Ippei were about to clash during personal conflicts.
 Her cool demeanor and uncanny skills qualified Megumi as the fifth (and only female) member of the Voltes V team.
 Her uniform is yellow with pink accents and she pilots the Volt Lander (ボルトランダー, Boruto Randā) (Feet).
-She is known as "Jamie Robinson" in the Philippines.